makrai/notes/butt09-case-in-lfg.md

       an extra piece of information that helps determine the mapping between GFs and thematic roles
     * there are also some approaches that take the theory of case within LFG a bit further.
-Two of these are sketched briefly in the next section.
+Two of these are sketched briefly in the next section

 # 4 Some Theories of Case 7